Antietam Classic Cycle | home

 Moto Guzzi Falcone

-Here's the finished '67 (though titled as a '68) Guzzi Falcone ex-"Guardia di Finanza" (customs police).
+Here's the finished '67 (though titled as a '68) Guzzi Falcone NT (Nuovo Turismo).
 This came to me in rather shabby condition - rusted rims, spokes and exhaust, dull (but overall still good) paint, top-end disassembled, a gearbox that wouldn't shift and many more minor issues.
 She's a fine runner now.
-FOR SALE BY THE OWNER, please inquire if interested.

 Above: The new Alton 12 volt alternator in place.
 Works quite well - a worthwhile addition for safety in the daytime and adequate lighting at night.
 Also note the fuel crossover tube has been reversed so that the outlet is on the right.
 This makes room for the air filter mounted on an Ambassador "velocity stack" on the left as shown below.
-No worries about sucking bugs into the engine now! :-) I also switched the carburetor from it's original "bottom feeder" configuration to a "top feeder" to stop some leakage and for better fuel metering.
+No worries about sucking bugs into the engine now! :-) I also switched the carburetor from the original SS1 to a VHB from an Ambassador.
 All modifications can be easily reversed if needed.

 Moto Guzzi Ambassador

 One of my personal bikes, "Sophia", a '72 Ambassador.
-Started out as a rolling basket case and two years later she's complete.
-I've decided to sell her in the spring to fund other projects.
-SOLD!
+Started out as a rolling basket case and two years later she was completed.
+Sold Sept.
+'08.

 Moto Guzzi Eldorado